imd6/dotfiles/config/qtile/icons/readme.md

 # icons
-some icons that i use to display arch logo, sometimes python logo
+some icons that i use to display the layout and arch logo, sometimes python logo